 Peoples was America's first Black-owned brewery

 Theodore Mack Sr. was a former Pabst employee with a dream to launch America's first Black brewery.
-A man of action, Mack assembled a group of investors with the hopes of purchasing the Blatz brand from Pabst in 1969 after the federal government forced its sale.
+A man of action, Mack assembled a group of investors under the United Black Enterprises banner with the hopes of purchasing the Blatz brand from Pabst in 1969 after the federal government forced its sale.

 "We decided on Peoples Brewery here in Oshkosh because the location was close to Milwaukee and the physical plant was in good shape."

-By mid-April 1970, Mack and company made a deal to buy Peoples for an undisclosed amount (although estimates of its worth were placed at about $435,000-$500,000) and Henry S. Crosby, spokesman for the group, explained its importance to the Milwaukee Courier:
+By April 1970, Mack and company made a deal to buy Peoples for a reported $365,000 plus another $70,000 for inventory, and Henry S. Crosby, spokesman for the group, explained its importance to the Milwaukee Courier: